 When my preschooler is sitting on the floor, building castles or even dialing into her cute little toy phone, it’s clear that she’s honing her fine motor skills and hand-eye coordination in a huge way.
 They are constantly learning through play.
-Between the ages of 2 and 4, our kids’ brains are just as busy as their hands, continously processing incoming stimuli and developing amazing cognitive functions.
+Between the ages of 2 and 4, our kids’ brains are just as busy as their hands, continuously processing incoming stimuli and developing amazing cognitive functions.
 Through freewheeling and imaginative play, kids enter a very active learning zone that encourages their curiosity and builds their independence.

 My little one loves to play with her little LEGO Duplo Creative Play Set and likes to get really creative with her architecture (the little toy dog has attempted some dangerous stunts, to say the least).
 Quickly after turning 2, she surprised me with facts about her toys, such as colors and shapes, which were conclusions she derived from watching her older brothers, but while playing by herself.
 These associations were so inspiring and significant, as own your preschool child can experience, and are the direct result of old-school (no electronics, independent) play.
 Here are4 of the most important aspects of learning through play: